How to Declutter Your Home Before Moving Day

-From small moves to large ones every move is different.
+From small moves to large ones, every move is different.
 Probably the only thing that most moves have in common is time, and lots of it.
-Face facts, moving is a time consuming and stressful necessity for just about everyone, from the college student moving into the dorm room to the retired couple with the six bedroom home.
-Anyone who tells you that you can have a "stress free" move is either completely nuts or about to hand you a relocation estimate for $20,000+.
-You're likely on our website because you are looking for the most affordable way to move yourself, and if that is the case then you will have to be hands on with your move.
+Face facts, moving is a time consuming and stressful necessity for just about everyone, from the large family with a six-bedroom home to the retired couple that are downsizing and moving to a smaller home.
+Anyone who tells you that you can have a "stress-free" move is either completely nuts or about to hand you a moving estimate for $20,000+.
+You're likely on our website because you are looking for the most affordable way to move, and if that is the case then you will have to be hands-on with your move.

 The first step to getting your home into shape for your move is to declutter: